Emergency medical services in Italy: Organization

 Emergency medical services are under Public Health Authorities control in each Italian Region; the ambulance subsystem is provided by a variety of different sources.

 The method of delivery can vary considerably from one location to another.
 In some locations, responsibility for the provision of EMS has been undertaken by the local hospital, while in others, services may be provided by a range of volunteer organizations, such as the Italian Red Cross (Croce Rossa Italiana), ANPAS (National Association for Public Assistance), Confraternite di Misericordia, or by private companies.

 Some organizations, such as hospitals, often provide a single type of service, such as neonatal, while leaving others to provide the balance of services.
 How the service is actually provided, and the level of service that is provided, can vary from a region to another, although basic standards are quite the same.
 Emergency service in Italy is always free of charge.
 Air ambulance services are normally provided by the same regional authorities with a network of dedicated helicopters, or as an added service from a number of other government agencies, including the Italian Coast Guard, Civil Defence, and the Vigili del Fuoco (firefighters).
+Air ambulance is used to transport urgent cases - such as stroke victims- from their homes or from peripheric healthcare units to central regional hospitals, which are specialised centres of excellence for a given pathology.